dora-team/dora.dev/hugo/content/capabilities/architecture/index.md

 Engineering Director for App Engine and VP of Engineering at WeWork, observed the following:

-<blockquote>"There is no one perfect architecture for all products and all
+> "There is no one perfect architecture for all products and all scales.
-scales.
 Any architecture meets a particular set of goals or range of requirements and constraints, such as time to market, ease of developing functionality, scaling, etc. The functionality of any product or service will almost certainly evolve over time—it should not be surprising that our architectural needs will change as well.
-What works at scale 1x rarely works at scale 10x or 100x."</blockquote>
+What works at scale 1x rarely works at scale 10x or 100x."

 Given the pros and cons of architectural archetypes, each fits a different evolutionary need for an organization.